NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/tasks-and-scripts.md

 # Writing tasks and scripts

 At its core, Hardhat is a task runner that allows you to automate your development workflow.
-It comes with some built-in tasks, like `compile` and `test`, but you can customize it.
+It comes with some built-in tasks, like `compile` and `test`, but you can add your own custom tasks as well.

-In this guide will show you how to extend Hardhat's functionality using tasks and scripts.
+This guide will show you how to extend Hardhat's functionality using tasks and scripts.
 It assumes you have initialized a sample project.
 If you haven't done it, please read [this guide](./project-setup.md) first.

 ## Writing Hardhat Tasks

 Let's write a very simple task that prints the list of available accounts, and explore how it works.

-Please, copy this task definition and paste it into your config:
+Copy this task definition and paste it into your hardhat config file:

 ```js
 task("accounts", "Prints the list of accounts", async (taskArgs, hre) => {